Charles Hamilton (female husband): The court case

 In 1746, Charles was brought before the summer quarter sessions in Taunton, Somerset.
-According to the local newspaper report, "There was a great Debate for some Time in Court about the Nature of her Crime, and what to call it, but at last it was agreed that she should be charged with fraud."
+According to a local newspaper report, "There was a great Debate for some Time in Court about the Nature of her Crime, and what to call it, but at last it was agreed that she should be charged with fraud."
 At the time of the trial, there was no clear legal procedure to prosecute such cases.
 The records show that it was not so much the fact that Hamilton dressed and worked as a man that was a problem, but rather the fact of having deceitfully contrived penetrative sex.

 Charles was charged under the Vagrancy Act 1744 (17 Geo.
 2. c.
 5).
 This act was meant to prosecute lack of employment or vagrancy as a deceitful means of acquiring money.
 However, as the potential charges under the act were vague and diverse, the act became a way of maintaining social order by restricting mobility and consolidating gender and sexual norms that were not precisely named.
 During the trial, members of Charles's community wrote a letter to the court clerk asking for severe punishment.
 They wanted public humiliation and to ensure that Charles would never again be able to live as a man.

 Depositions

 Charles Hamilton's deposition

 Charles was born in Somerset, and was initially known as Mary, the daughter of Mary and William Hamilton.
-Her family later moved to Scotland.
-When she was fourteen, she used her brother's clothes to pose as a boy, travelled to Northumberland and entered the service of a Dr Edward Green (described in the deposition as a "mountebank") and later of Dr Finley Green.
-She studied to become a "quack doctor" as an apprentice of the two unlicensed practitioners.
-In 1746, she moved to Wells, and set up a medical practice of her own under the name Charles Hamilton.
-She met Mary Price, a relative of her landlady, whom she married in July 1746.
-The marriage lasted for two months before Hamilton's so called "true sex" was discovered, and Charles was arrested.
+Their family later moved to Scotland.
+When they were fourteen, they used their brother's clothes to pose as a boy, travelled to Northumberland and entered the service of a Dr Edward Green (described in the deposition as a "mountebank") and later of Dr Finley Green.
+They studied to become a "quack doctor" as an apprentice of the two unlicensed practitioners.
+In 1746, they moved to Wells and set up a medical practice of their own under the name Charles Hamilton.
+They met Mary Price, a relative of their landlady, whom they married in July 1746.
+The marriage lasted for two months before Hamilton's "true sex" was discovered, and Charles was arrested.

 Mary Price's deposition

 A deposition from Mary Price says that after the marriage she and Hamilton travelled selling medicines.
 During the marriage Hamilton "entered her body several times, which made this examinant believe, at first, that the said Hamilton was a real man, but soon had reason to judge that the said Hamilton was not a man, but a woman."
-When they were in Glastonbury, Price confronted her.
+When they were in Glastonbury, Price confronted them.
 Charles admitted the truth to Price, at which point she reported the matter and Hamilton was arrested.